 Banff National Park – day trip to Moraine Lake

-If you are planning a trip to Banff National Park, you must set aside some time to explore Moraine Lake!
-I had seen photos of this lake on Pinterest before I had even heard of Banff.
-Those pictures were THE reason I chose Alberta as the destination for our 4 day babymoon for me and my husband.
+If you are planning a trip to Banff National Park, you must set aside some time to explore Moraine Lake.
+The pictures I had seen of Moraine Lake were THE reason I chose Alberta as the destination for mine and my husband’s 4-day babymoon.
 James was due in October and we arrived in Banff National Park in early September.
 Needless to say, Moraine Lake was at the top of my bucket list for this vacation and I was not going to miss it!
-Here’s a few tips for exploring the lake:
+Below are some tips for exploring the lake.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more!)
 Click here for my full disclosure statement